RasaHQ/rasa/docs/tutorial_supervised.rst

     python bot.py run

 If the bot appears to be stuck or answers incorrectly, do not worry.
-Provided dataset is not diverse enough to handle all possible inputs, as can be seen from visualization of the training data below.
+The provided dataset is not diverse enough to handle all possible inputs, as can be seen from visualization of the training data below.
 One can use :ref:`tutorial_interactive_learning` to augment the training data with custom stories.